 All colors are made up of the three primary colors – red, yellow, and blue.
 All other colors can be made by mixing those primary colors, and by adding black or white.
-Fill in the color wheel and pay attention to how colors mix together.
-Look at the colors that different combinations make.
-Seurat used the tiny dots of color to make his paintings more luminescent, and require the eye of the viewer to mix the color instead of premixing all the paint.
+Georges Seurat was the most famous pointillist, and he used thousands of tiny dots of color to make his paintings more luminescent, and require the eye of the viewer to mix the color instead of premixing all the paint.

 Red + Blue = Purple

 Putting colors in close proximity with each other will create visual color mixing.
 For example, if you put red and blue next to each other, your viewer’s eyes can finish the color mix and see purple.

 Keep adding dots of color until you fill the printable.
 You can use various colors and various sizes of dots as you practice pointillism.

 Show off your painting to an audience (even if it’s just your family at the dinner table!) and tell about how you created your picture.
 Next, explain your color mixing and compare what your piece looks like close up and far away.
 Then choose one of the pointillism paintings made by Georges Seurat to show off too.
 Finally, tell about the painting and something you learned about Seurat, pointillism, or Post-Impressionism.